w3c/wai-tutorials/source/carousels/index.html.erb.md

 ## Why is this important?

 Carousels are frequently used, in particular on home pages, to draw the readers' attention to featured articles and products of the website.
+Carousels often use animations to move from slide to slide which can be distracting or they move so fast that carousel content is hard or impossible to grasp.
+Also, carousels often pose traps to keyboard users, not allowing them to use the carousel or even get stuck inside, without a chance to leave the carousel and read the rest of the page.

 Given their prominence, inaccessible carousels can be a major obstacle for many website visitors.
 On the other hand, accessible carousels provide more effective access for many users including:

 - **People using keyboard navigation and voice input software** can navigate between carousel items.
 - **People using screen readers** will understand where they are and how to navigate between carousel items.